What types of interest rates are there?

 There isn’t a single equation used to determine base rates.
 Instead, each one is calculated according to a different set of standards - and by different institutions.

 In 2017, the FCA announced that LIBOR (London Interbank Offered Rate), our base rate, will be phased out, as the sustainability of this base rate is uncertain.
 Based on research and the FCA’s recommendation we’ll be changing our base rate to SOFR (secured overnight financing rate).
-From 4 Jan 2022, we will use 3-month CME Term SOFR for our loans.
+From 8 Jan 2024, we will use 30-day average CME Term SOFR for our loans.

 Who sets up base rates?